So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 Check the result to see the difference:

 The result is pretty clear.
-You can use any one of them according to your needs.
+You can use any method according to your needs.

 Shifting parameter variable